Three modern terraced houses with Marziale facing brick

 Barclays Court

-Built in the grounds of the historic Prospect House, this new residential development in Dublin used Wienerberger's Marziale bricks to create harmony between past and present
+Built in the grounds of the historic Prospect House, this new residential development in Dublin used wienerberger's Marziale bricks to create harmony between past and present

 Gaining planning permission to construct nine substantial new dwellings within the landscaped grounds of an 18th century property, located on the outskirts of Dublin, required the developer to not only sensitively restore the original structure, but also ensure the newbuild homes were constructed in a contemporary but respectful style.